Amarjit-ph/coin/README.md

 <h1>Coin</h1>
-<h3>A light weight Cryptocurrency Screening Website for Developers</h3>
+<h3>A light Weight Cryptocurrency Screening Website for Developers</h3>

 “The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.”